realTronsi/C-/README.md

-# C~
+# See

-C~ is a statically typed, C inspired language focused on combining the elegance of a functional paradigm with memory efficiency.
+See is a statically typed, C inspired language focused on combining the elegance of a functional paradigm with memory efficiency.

-###### Alpha v0.0
+###### Alpha v0.1